Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Experiments

 \subsection{Longitudinal vs. Circumferential strain}

-In this section, we quantify uncertainty between longitudinal and circumferential strain using the \emph{long-axis} computations.
+In this section, we \blueCNN{extend the evaluation to} longitudinal and circumferential strain using the \emph{long-axis} computations.
 In contrast to the previous experiments on the \ac{RV}, the two descriptors represent different information as visible from the mean strain patterns in Fig.\ref{fig:mean_long_circ}.
-Circumferential strain is higher on the free wall and near the border between the septum and the free wall, while longitudinal strain is higher around the valves and the apex.
-Consequently, the average patterns of uncertainty differ.
+Circumferential strain is higher on the free wall and near the border between the septum and the free wall, while longitudinal strain is higher around the valves and the apex\blueCNN{, leading to different observations}.
 The $U_{Long}$ pattern is similar to the one observed in Fig.\ref{fig:mean}, indicating that despite considering another descriptor, our method is able to capture the variations of the descriptor individually.
-Concerning the $U_{Circ}$ pattern, the zone of high uncertainties corresponds to the area with high strain, which is consistent with the observations made for longitudinal strain.
+Concerning the $U_{Circ}$ pattern, the zone of high \blueCNN{values} corresponds to the area with high strain, which is consistent with the observations made for longitudinal strain.